merchantinresidence/abra-docs/README.md

 ## CSS Styling <!-- {docsify-ignore} -->

-**Learn how to customize the styling for your online stoere and your promotion blocks.**
+**Learn how to customize the styling for your online store and your promotion blocks.**

 Abra has many CSS variables and CSS classes you can override to style your online store when a promotion is active.